 Climbing Shoes

 When it comes to rock climbing, having the right pair of climbing shoes is crucial.
 Climbing shoes are specially designed to provide you with the grip and sensitivity you need to navigate the vertical terrain.
 They should fit snugly but not be uncomfortable, allowing you to feel the rock beneath your feet.
-Look for shoes with a downturned shape and sticky rubber soles for better on challenging climbs.
+Look for shoes with a downturned shape and sticky rubber soles for better performance on challenging climbs.

 Harness